 At 6 months, your baby is entering an exciting phase - they’re starting solid foods (anna prashan) while still getting most of their nutrition from breast milk or formula.
 This transition period raises many questions about vitamin supplements.

-The good news: Breast milk is perfectly designed for your baby’s needs.
-Nature has made maa ka doodh a complete food for infants.
+The good news: Breast milk meets most of your baby’s nutritional needs in the first months, and maa ka doodh remains an excellent food through the first year.
 Formula milk is also fortified with essential vitamins and minerals.

 When Might Your Baby Need Vitamin Supplements?